 So every once in awhile we need to take inventory on ourselves and parenting certainly tops that list for me.
 I love being a mom, truly, truly.
 But there are those moments when I find myself slacking or struggling with something that I don't intend.
 (These moments are daily by the way and inevitable.)
 Lately these realizations center around my fourteen year old and our "arguing."

-We are, you know, in the teenage years where a lot of thing tend to end up in an argument.
+We are, you know, in the teenage years where a lot of things tend to end up in an argument.
 In fact last night we ended up in an argument about aliens and I swear I don't even know exactly how it happened!
-But usually it's about getting things done and generally following through.
-I find these moments where I am asking him to do something we all know needs to be done but it's like just he can't do it once I ask - I can actually see the pain and torment on his face when faced with having to listen to me.
+But usually it's about getting things done and generally following through with such things.
+I find these moments where I am asking him to do something we all know needs to be done, but it's like just he can't do it once I ask - I can actually see the pain and torment on his face when faced with having to listen to me.

 So it often goes something like this: